marcomartinscastanho/twitter-image-scraper/README.md

 - [ntf-backend](https://github.com/marcomartinscastanho/ntf-backend) - a Django headless back-end that works as image gallery, serving a REST API through Django REST Framework that allows to store/access images in the gallery
 - [ntf-frontend](https://github.com/marcomartinscastanho/ntf-frontend) - a React web app that shows the gallery of saved images

-Once upon a time, it was also possible to publish images saved in the gallery to a Tumblr-like blog website, but that's no longer possible.
+It was once also possible to publish images saved in the gallery to a Tumblr-like blog website, but that's no longer possible.
 Still, the code to do that was kept for purposes of future consultation.

-The purpose of this project was simply to learn and practice useful technologies.
+The purpose of this project was to learn and practice useful technologies.

 ## Installing